fnfontana/listapps/README.md

 `Invoke-Expression (Get-Content -Path .\Documents\PowerShell\listapps.ps1 -Raw)`

-    [^1]: If the your PowerShell profile is located on another directory, replace this command with the proper path.
+    [^1]: If your PowerShell profile is located in a different directory, please replace this command with the correct path.

 ## How To Use It